Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 Being that St Pete has a heavy influence of art from local artists, the street art in downtown St Petersburg is prevalent and murals can be found on just about every street and street corner.

 There will be plenty of time for pictures and learning more from your guide about the artists and history of the different murals around St Pete.
+You will also have the option to stop at Green Bench Brewing for cider or mead.

 Saturday Morning Market: a local staple for your weekend in St Petersburg